ykzZa/LeetCode/README.md

 *Best result before hint: 45ms (beats 5.94%), 38.90MB (beats 22.38%)*
 *Best result after hint: 3ms (beats 97.03%), 35.15MB (beats 80.66%)*

+**Problem #0021**

+At each step, it selects the smaller value between the heads of the two lists, creates a new node, and continues merging the remaining parts.

+A better solution was found online that optimizes memory by avoiding the creation of new ListNode objects.

+*Best result: 0ms (beats 100%), 38.18MB (beats 5.37%)*
+*Best of found online solution: 0ms (beats 100%), 36.47MB (beats 59.47%)*